How to Use the Arts and Science Calendar

 In some cases, there are two or more sets of options listed, and there is a choice of fulfilling one of these sets of options to achieve the Plan requirements.
 This is known as an option list.
 For example, the Economics Major Plan requires a student to complete either a Thesis or Seminar Option.
 In the Academic Advisement Tool, all the possible option lists appear, and courses fill in on all option lists until all the requirements of one option list are met.
 Once the requirements of one option list are fulfilled, all the remaining option lists disappear from the report.

 - Supporting Courses: these are courses from other disciplines that are usually required as prerequisites to upper-year courses within the Plan.
 Supporting courses are listed in the Academic Advisement Tool again much as they appear in the Calendar.
-Supporting courses may be shared with the core, option, or supporting requirements of any other Arts and Science Plan when students are following major-minor or medial Plan combinations.
+Supporting courses may be shared with the core, option, or supporting requirements of any other Arts and Science Plan when students are following Major-Minor or Joint Honours Plan combinations.

 - Additional Requirements: These are other course requirements that must be met in addition to, and are shared with, the core, option and supporting components of a Plan.
 Such requirements might include a minimum number of units at a certain year level, a minimum or maximum number of courses allowable from a certain course list, or other breadth requirements.
 The other requirements section in the Academic Advisement report only appears when students have failed to meet the requirement in question, or if they have broken a maximum rule.
 Once the requirement is fulfilled, it disappears from the report.